STATWORX/blog/dynamic-shinyUI-pt1/shiny_dynamic_ui.md

 shinyApp(ui = ui, server = server)
 ```

 This might be a working solution to the task at hand, but it is hardly an elegant one.
 The valueboxes take up a large amount of space in our app and even though they can be resized or moved around, we always have to look at all the boxes, regardless of which ones are currently of interest.
 The code is also highly repetitive and largely consists of copy-pasted code chunks.
-This is of course suboptimal.
 A much more elegant solution would be to only show the boxes for each unit of interest (in our case countries) as chosen by the user.
 Here's where `renderUI` comes in.

 `renderUI` not only allows us to render UI objects of any type, but also integrates well with the `lapply` function.
 This means that we don't have to render every valuebox separately, but let `lapply` do this repeptitive job for us.